Arborator/arborator-documentation/githubSync.md

 - You will get a list of all your github repositories filtered by the owner.
 - Select the repository that you want to sync with and the branch that you want to import.
 - After that, you will have two options: work with the branch you selected in the previous step so that all commits and pulls will be in that branch.
-Or create a new branch named`arboratorgrew`which will be used only for commits and pulls made with ArboratorGrew.
+Or create a new branch we suggest `arboratorgrew` which will be used only for commits and pulls made with ArboratorGrew.
 This option will allow you preserve you main codebase integrity.

 <div style="text-align:center">